Guides to Spain's cities, areas and lifestyle

 Facts about Spain – as well as an overview of Spain, from north to south

-Spain is a very large country, with a long and varied history, and the different provinces are very, very different from each other in terms of culture, history, nature, architecture, food and in some cases even language.
-We begin this article with a brief summary of its history and an area guide to…
+Spain is a very large country, with a long and varied history, and the different provinces are in many ways very different from each other in terms of culture, history, nature, architecture, food and in some cases even language.
+We start this article with a brief summary of its history and an area guide to

 Read the whole

-• Costa del Sol - guide to things to do, weather etc. on the Spanish Costa del Sol
+• Costa del Sol – guide to things to do, weather etc. in Spanish Costa Del Sol

-Costa del Sol - guide to things to do, weather etc. on the Spanish Costa del Sol
+Costa del Sol – guide to things to do, weather etc. in Spanish Costa Del Sol

-The Costa del Sol, or Spanish Coast of the Sun, is an approximately 30 mile long coastal strip in Andalusia.
-The area stretches from the Rocks of Gibraltar to the Sierra Nevada Mountains.
-The Costa del Sol is extremely popular with Europeans in general, and Nordics in particular.
-This can be explained by the area's relaxed mentality, its superb climate (over 300 sunny days per year), and beautiful surroundings…
+Costa del Sol, or Spanish Costa Del Sol , is a 300-mile-long coastal strip in Andalusia.
+The area stretches from the Rocks Gibraltarto Sierra Nevadamountains.
+Costa del Sol is immensely popular among Europeans in general, and Nordics in particular.
+This can be explained by the area's relaxed mentality, its superb climate (over 300 days of sunshine per year), and beautiful surroundings.

 Read the whole